 What’s your music discovery process for the show?
 How do you discover new up-and-coming artists and their tracks?

 The artists that we pick to feature on the show are all up-and-coming artists with less than 10,000 followers.
 I think we all have slightly different ways of discovering new music, Dave is more calculated, setting up spreadsheets and keeping track of artists.
 I find myself going deep down the Soundcloud rabbit hole of artists that I like and seeing where that takes me.
 That’s the most fun because I can just log in and see what people are liking and listening to.

 What advice do you have for artists trying to build their brand and create a culture around their music?

 Amuse has a mission to support independent artists through their music career — and not just the big shows and high-stream days.
-What’s your advice for artists who may be struggling with self doubt or are having a hard time balance their mental health with their careers?
+What’s your advice for artists who may be struggling with self-doubt or are having a hard time balancing their mental health with their careers?

 We’re in an interesting place in this industry, because when we’re interacting with artists, we’re usually at the same phase of the journey as them.
 We’re still trying to balance the show with our day jobs and still trying to find time to focus on what we’re passionate about.
 I think that it’s important to acknowledge self-doubt or burnout, and know when to take a break.
 You need to have space from your music sometimes or get a second set of ears on something you’re doubting.
 It’s so important to have some perspective because you can get so lost in your own work.

 Before we start recording the next season, we’re taking some time to regroup and put the next set of things in motion.
 Recently we put on a live showcase where we had three artists that were guests on the show perform, and at the same event, we released a ‘zine.
 We did it outside in the backyard of a Brooklyn cafe and I’d like to do it again so we’re just waiting for the right time when we can have nice weather and host a fun party outside.